 At the rear there were even bigger fins than previous years and most cars manufacturers were fast reaching the pinnacle of the finned years.

 Despite the flamboyance of the massive fins there were no two-tone paint schemes available for the 300C.
-It was only available in five monotone colors with this particular car in Copper Brown.
+It was only available in five monotone colors with this particular car in Gauguin Red.

 While the exterior has minimal trim / badging but does feature large red, white and blue “300C” emblems on the rear fenders.
 Suggesting its USA origins, it is just enough to let you know this is a special, high-performance car.